Jim Cielinski, Global Head of Fixed Income, provides his perspective on some of the key macroeconomic factors that are driving fixed income markets.

 Volatility is both the friend and the enemy of active managers.
 It creates value and it creates risk.
 I do not think of volatility as inherently good or bad.
 It should be advantageous if you have an active management skillset that allows you to look around the globe and pick those areas where volatility has overly depressed valuations, or identify where assets are overvalued.
 Volatility is here to stay – it is a key component of the end of the liquidity cycle.
 I am excited by it, but you always have to recognise it as both a risk and an opportunity, particularly when markets are illiquid.
 A lower price does not automatically imply that an asset is cheap.

-Credit spread is the difference in yield between a corporate bond and the equivalent government bond of similar maturity.
+Credit spread - the difference in yield between a corporate bond and the equivalent government bond of similar maturity.

-Quantitative easing (QE) is a monetary policy occasionally used by central banks to increase the money supply by buying government securities or other securities from the market.
+Quantitative easing (QE) - a monetary policy occasionally used by central banks to increase the money supply by buying government securities or other securities from the market.